fmatter/cariban_nps/overview.md

 > Ape  3InAna  at.time  Pst-be.bored-Pst  3AnMd  Agt  Pst-talk.to-Pst  parakeet.sp  Agt
 > ‘(Ape) Then he became tired of it, and that one talked to him, werekeru.’</pre>

--   n (Another good illustration of the importance of commas – the two distinct clauses have none in between.):
+-   other (Another good illustration of the importance of commas – the two distinct clauses have none in between.):

 > (dados-09-kereramake-p-049-387) Tiriyó (Meira 2022)
 > <pre>